← All diseases

 What is it?

-Legionellosis includes two diseases caused by Legionella bacteria: Legionnaires' disease (severe pneumonia) and Pontiac fever (milder flu-like illness).
-NYS reported 799 cases in 2024.
-Outbreaks are often linked to building water systems.
+Legionellosis includes Legionnaires' disease (severe pneumonia) and Pontiac fever (milder illness) caused by Legionella bacteria.
+NYS had 799 cases in 2024.
+Outbreaks are often linked to building water systems — cooling towers, hot tubs, decorative fountains, and large building plumbing are common sources.
+Legionella is not spread from person-to-person.

 How it spreads

-People get infected by breathing in small water droplets containing Legionella bacteria.
-Sources include cooling towers, hot tubs, decorative fountains, and large building plumbing.
-Not spread person-to-person.
+People get infected by inhaling small water droplets (aerosols) or mist containing Legionella bacteria.
+Sources include cooling towers on rooftops, hot tubs and spas, decorative fountains, showers, and faucets in large buildings with stagnant warm water.

 Symptoms

-Legionnaires' disease: cough, shortness of breath, fever, muscle aches, and headache — a serious pneumonia requiring medical treatment.
-Pontiac fever: milder, flu-like illness without pneumonia, resolving in 2–5 days.
+Legionnaires' disease: cough, shortness of breath, high fever (often 104°F or higher), muscle aches, and headache — a potentially fatal pneumonia.
+Pontiac fever: flu-like illness without pneumonia, resolving within 2–5 days without treatment.

 Who is at risk?